Timeline of Hitlers evil stuff

 The Final Solution

-In September of 1939, Germans had taken over alot of Europe.
+In September of 1939, Germans had taken over a lot of Europe.
 This was so Hitler could get rid of jews in other countries.
-However, Europian countries began to resist, and push back hitlers forces.
+However, European countries began to resist, and push back Hitlers forces.
 This started WWII.